nihatuzlaci/nodejs-api-example/README.md

 ```

-after setting up everything you can run app.
+After setting up everything, you can run the app.

 To run: